prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

   Configure coordinator to wait for the next resource group update before allowing more queries to run on any given resource group, if running queries reached the configured limit.

-  Default value is 1.0.
+  The default value is 1.0.
 It means once any resource group is running its max allowed queries, the coordinator has to wait for an update from the resource manager before allowing new queries to run on the given resource group.
-To achieve stronger consistency, reduce the percentage to lower value.
+To achieve stronger consistency, reduce the percentage to a lower value.

 * ``resource-group-runtimeinfo-refresh-interval (default: 100 ms)``